 How To Write During Anxious Times

-This article offers 6 tips on how writing can help in anxious times.
+This article offers 6 tips on writing during a crisis or anxious times.

-Under the guise of being “a realist,” or a “pragmatist,” in the face of crisis, many of us suspend our writing or knitting or painting or jogging or meditating.
-We take a grim, utilitarian pride in this — all the while knowing that we are willfully abandoning the very thing that, during past crises, has helped us and, in turn, helped us to help others.
+In the face of crisis, many of us suspend our writing or knitting or painting or meditating or wool gathering.
+We tell ourselves that we should be “a realist,” or a “pragmatist.”
+We even take a grim, utilitarian pride in this — all the while knowing that we are abandoning the very thing or practice that, during past crises, has helped us.

 Here’s what I know: Since I was 14 years old, writing and reading have calmed and sustained me.
-Years, later, I would discover that over 300 clinical research studies (on the physical and psychological benefits of expressive writing) would endorse what, for years, I had been experiencing.
+Years later, when I was a long, long way from my 14th birthday, I would discover that over 300 clinical research studies (on the physical and psychological benefits of expressive writing) would endorse what, for years, I had been experiencing.

 6 Tips for Writing During Anxious Times

-Fifteen years ago, following some bereavements, I put a tiny, 3" x 2" spiral notebook by my computer monitor.
+Once, following a family bereavement, I put a tiny, 3" x 2" spiral notebook by my computer monitor.
 I filled one of those tiny pages every day.
-I wouldn’t even attempt to classify that writing by genre.
-I didn’t need to.
-All I needed to know was that each tiny page would bring a few moments of joy and a sense of control over the losses and events that had happened.
-Job done.
+That’s all I could manage.
+But each tiny page brought a few moments of joy and a sense of control over the losses and events that had just happened.

 3. Switch Up the Medium